stefanprodan/WebApiThrottle/README.md

 ###Endpoint throttling based on IP and Client Key

-If a client (identified by an unique API key) from the same IP, in same second, makes two calls to <code>api/values</code>, then the last call will get blocked.
+If a client (identified by an unique API key) from the same IP, in the same second, makes two calls to <code>api/values</code>, then the last call will get blocked.
-If you want to apply limits to clients regarding of their IPs then you should set IpThrottling to false.
+If you want to apply limits to clients regardless of their IPs then you should set IpThrottling to false.

 ``` cs
 config.MessageHandlers.Add(new ThrottlingHandler()